 Cannot find answer to your question?
 Feel Free to Contact Us

 There are three different color enhancement processes used – Irradiation, HPHT & coating.
-See The Process
+See The Process for details.

 While diamonds were once treated using the cyclotron, we now use the more advanced electron accelerator.
 This is a far safer process, which results in no residual radiation being left in the diamond.

 In irradiation and HPHT no color is actually added.
 It emerges through the activation of the diamond’s own color center – and it’s not something that’s artificially introduced into the diamond, like paint, oil or chemicals.
 In coating since the color is not generated from within the diamond it is the result of a film being imparted on the pavilion of the diamond some people might argue that color is ‘added’ to the diamonds.

 Yes.
 The color won’t fade over time, and COLORed DIAMONDS can be handled like any other diamond.
 The only thing that can affect an irradiated diamond is the type of extreme heat (450 C/ 850 F) usually found in the mantel of the Earth.

 Coated diamonds are just as hardy and durable as all diamonds, unless exposed to the same extreme heat.
 The only difference is that the pavilion of a coated diamond shouldn’t be exposed to acids or abrasive materials.

 No, all off-white diamonds have a certain color potential and can only turn a certain color.
 Our experienced sorters are trained to recognize the color potential of any off-white diamond immediately, so there is no guesswork involved in the process.